 Over the past decade, Capital Appreciation foundations (those with over 85% in equities) performance was more than double Capital Preservation foundations (those with over 40% in cash and bonds).

-Many trustees want to know is if their investment management fees were are in-line with their peers.
-As seen below, foundations in the $10 – $25 million peer group paid about 52 basis points ($5,191 per $1 million) in investment fees.
+Many trustees want to know if their investment management fees were are in-line with their peers.
+As seen below, foundations in the $10 – $25 million peer group reported about 52 basis points ($5,191 per $1 million) in investment expenses.
 In our hypothetical $20 million foundation, this would equate to about $100,000 in fees.